YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Addendum/Addenda02/5_Install_Connector_on_RKE2/README.md

 This connector could be installed with or without a local private registry.
 As ACC 24.02 was installed using the lab private repository, we will use the same method to install the connector on RKE2.
+The connector's images are part of of the packages you downloaded to upgrade ACC to 24.02.

 Before anything, we need to unmanage RKE2 in the current ACC Configuration.
 You can perform this task by connecting to the GUI and browser to the "clusters" page.